Eighth Amendment to the United States Constitution: Background

 The Eighth Amendment was adopted, as part of the Bill of Rights, in 1791.
 It is almost identical to a provision in the English Bill of Rights of 1689, in which Parliament declared, "as their ancestors in like cases have usually done ... that excessive bail ought not to be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted."

 The provision was largely inspired by the case in England of Titus Oates who, after the accession of King James II in 1685, was tried for multiple acts of perjury that had led to executions of many people Oates had wrongly accused.
 Oates was sentenced to imprisonment, including an annual ordeal of being taken out for two days' pillory plus one day of whipping while tied to a moving cart.
 The Oates case eventually became a topic of the U.S. Supreme Court's Eighth Amendment jurisprudence.
 The punishment of Oates involved ordinary penalties collectively imposed in a barbaric, excessive and bizarre manner.
 The reason why the judges in Oates' perjury case were not allowed to impose the death penalty (unlike in the cases of those whom Oates had falsely accused) may be because such a punishment would have deterred even honest witnesses from testifying in later cases.

-England's declaration against "cruel and unusual punishments" was approved by Parliament in February 1689, and was read to King William III and his wife Queen Mary II on the following day.
+England's declaration against "cruel and unusual punishments" was approved by Parliament in February 1689, and was read to King William III and his wife Queen Mary II as the Declaration of Right on the following day.
 Members of Parliament then explained in August 1689 that "the Commons had a particular regard ... when that Declaration was first made" to punishments like the one that had been inflicted by the King's Bench against Titus Oates.
 Parliament then enacted the English Bill of Rights into law in December 1689.
 Members of parliament characterized the punishment in the Oates case as not just "barbarous" and "inhuman" but also "extravagant" and "exorbitant".

 There is some scholarly dispute about whom the clause intended to limit.
 In England, the "cruel and unusual punishments" clause may have been a limitation on the discretion of judges, requiring them to adhere to precedent.
 According to the great treatise of the 1760s by William Blackstone entitled Commentaries on the Laws of England:

 Virginia adopted this provision of the English Bill of Rights in the Virginia Declaration of Rights of 1776, and the Virginia convention that ratified the U.S. Constitution recommended in 1788 that this language also be included in the Constitution.
 Virginians such as George Mason and Patrick Henry wanted to ensure this restriction would also be applied as a limitation on Congress.
 Mason warned that, otherwise, Congress may "inflict unusual and severe punishments".
 Henry emphasized that Congress should not be allowed to depart from precedent:

 Ultimately, Henry and Mason prevailed, and the Eighth Amendment was adopted.
 James Madison changed "ought" to "shall", when he proposed the amendment to Congress in 1789.